Skip to main content

 As a result, the IRS restored Form 1099-NEC and accelerated the filing deadlines for all 1099s.

-Now, all payments made to nonemployees will be reported on Form 1099-NEC, regardless of the payment being made out in cash or by check.
-This is helping the IRS track the payee income more accurately and makes it easier for businesses to file their taxes appropriately.
+Now, reportable payments for services made to nonemployees are reported on Form 1099-NEC, regardless of the payment being made out in cash or by check.
+Except payments reportable by a payment settlement entity on Form 1099-K. This is helping the IRS track the payee income more accurately and makes it easier for businesses to file their taxes appropriately.

 What Happens If You Don’t File 1099-NEC?